 It is important that you bring the printed voucher.
 You will not be permitted to enter if you show the driver your mobile device with the purchase.

 Book your tickets online

 It is possible to buy tickets for children (between 4 and 12 years) and adults.
 All of those travelling under the age of 4 can travel for free.
 Tickets are purchased for either a one or two-day period.

 1 Day: €18.00

 Alternatively you can purchase tickets on the day when you enter the bus.
 But if you choose this option make sure you have the right change because the bus driver could refuse entry if he does not have the right change.
 To circumvent this possiblity bring along small denomination bills and change.

 If you are in Barcelona for more than one day it is worth considering purchasing the ticket for a two-day period as this will only cost a few euros more.
 The minimal extra cost may justify using the bus simply as your mode of transport for a second day in Barcelona.

-The Barcelona Tours company state that buses run every five to twenty minutes.
+The Barcelona City Tour company state that buses run every five to twenty minutes.
 This may be subject to change (please see below for more details).
 There are no timetables at the stops.
 Therefore, it is simply a case of arriving at the bus stop and waiting for the next bus to arrive.